rafosorio/iks-workshop/_docs/box/box-deploy.md

 ###### 3. Add Edit capability to the widget

-The token to acces the Box folder is hard coded in the widget, but we would like to make it editable.
+The token to access the Box folder is hard coded in the widget, but we would like to make it editable.
 As we saw with the Hello World example, you can add an edit and save dialog to the widgets.
 Let's try to do the same here for the token.

 - Edit the `custom.js`, and add the following code to the box widget section, right below the `function content (...)` and redeploy it as we have done previously.